 - are more likely to have pre-existing dementia (which may or may not have been diagnosed)

 - are more likely to die

 This guidance does not apply to delirium caused by alcohol or drug intoxication or withdrawal (where separate guidance is available).
-Nor does it apply to those receiving end of life care or patients in critical care units.
+Nor does it apply to those receiving care in the last days of life or patients in critical care units

 Identify patients at risk of Delirium

 - 65 years or older

 - Current hip fracture

 ‘Has this person been more confused lately?’